 - Creating, manipulating, and/or analyzing digital materials

-- Communicating and presenting using digital tools
+- Communicating and presenting materials and analysis using digital tools

-- Collaborating and receiving feedback
+- Collaborating and receiving feedback on process and product

-- Reflecting and problem solving
+- Reflecting on and solving problems that arose during students’ learning

 Each assignment would involve: